Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Simulation Results

+Fig. \ref{figureSINR} shows the impact of transmit power on the NMSE.
+We observe that the performances of all schemes improve with the transmit power.
+This is because a higher SNR means less noise perturbation, thus a better recovery/estimation performance.
+Also, the slopes of the NMSE curves of S-SMV/MMV/S-MMV decrease with transmit power.
+This is because these schemes are based on matching pursuit algorithm, which are limited by the angular resolution of the dictionary matrix.
+Moreover, comparing with other benchmarks, we observe that the proposed algorithm has relatively poor performance at smaller training overhead or lower SNR but better performance at larger training overhead and higher SNR.
+This is because smaller training overhead and lower SNR cause imprecise estimation of ${\bm \alpha}_k$ and improper initialization of the proposed algorithm.

+Fig. \ref{figurepilotdesign} shows the impact of designing the training reflection coefficients on the NMSE.
+We observe that the performance gaps for all estimators using the optimized and randomly generated training reflection coefficients increase as the \mbox{pilot} length increases.
+This is because the dimension of the \mbox{equivalent} dictionary increases with the pilot length.
+Columns of the equivalent dictionary with a higher dimension can be more orthogonal after the optimization, thus achieving a smaller mutual coherence.
+Based on the principle from \cite{elad2007optimized}, a better recovery performance can be achieved if the mutual coherence of the equivalent dictionary is smaller.

+Fig. \ref{figureSINR2} shows the NMSE performances under perfect CSI and imperfect CSI of the direct link channel, where the direct link channel estimation error is given in \eqref{eqsignal1}.
+We observe that the performances of all schemes under imperfect CSI are worse than those under perfect CSI.
+This is because the direct link channel estimation error adds to the signal model as extra noise, which leads to a lower SNR.
+The performance gaps between MMV and S-SMV/S-MMV under perfect CSI are larger than those under imperfect CSI, which means that the performance of the subspace projection degrades under imperfect CSI due to the residual estimation errors.
+However, the performance gap between the proposed algorithm and the lower bound benchmark is not affected by the imperfect CSI, which validates the effectiveness of the proposed algorithm.

-Fig. \ref{figurelambda1} shows the impacts of penalty factor $\lambda$ on the NMSE.
-We can observe that the performance of the proposed estimator decreases first and then increases as $\lambda$ grows.
-This is because penalty factor is applied for balancing the tradeoff between data fitting and the sparsity of the solutions.
+Fig. \ref{figurelambda1} shows the impact of penalty factor $\lambda$ on the NMSE.
+We observe that the performance of the proposed estimator decreases first and then increases as $\lambda$ grows.
+This is because the penalty factor is applied for balancing the tradeoff between data fitting and the sparsity of the solutions.
 Hence, a smaller $\lambda$ causes a more sparse matrix but does not fit the data, while a larger $\lambda$ fits the data well but loses the sparsity.
-Both of these two scenarios degrade the recovery performance of the proposed estimator.
+Both of the two scenarios degrade the recovery performance of the proposed estimator.